CENG501-Projects/CENG501-Fall2024/FilizPektas/Readme.md

 ### **3.2.
 Intuition and insights**

 * The algorithm can indirectly modify training samples to enhance generalization because the training loss is weighted and the validation loss is unweighted.
-* The model effectively treats validation performance as a "target for generalization" by iteratively updating Ï• and ğœƒ  to match the weighted training distribution with the validation distribution.
+* The model effectively treats validation performance as a "target for generalization" by iteratively updating ϕ  and 𝜃 to match the weighted training distribution with the validation distribution.

 ## **4\.
 MOLERE(Meta-Optimization of the Learned Reweighting)**